 Although legally blind from birth, John Buckley was educated in the public schools of Wichita, Kansas.
 After receiving his M.A. and PhD. in Communication Studies from Northwestern University, he taught at both UCLA and the University of Tennessee.
 He has served for many years as an officer of the National Association of Blind Teachers and as a board member of the Disability Resource Center in Knoxville and the Tennessee Unit of Recording for the Blind & Dyslexic.
 He is also a volunteer mediator for the Community Mediation Center.
 Because of being raised as a legally blind child himself, he has focused on working with Club VIBES parents.

 Kathy Holloway, Vision Task Force Secretary

 Kathy is employed with the University of Tennessee Alumni Affairs Telefund.
 She enjoys walking and being outside.
-She is the parent of visually impaired child, Sarah, who is presently attending The University of Tennessee where she is pursuing her dream to become an orthopedic doctor.
+She is the parent of visually impaired child, Sarah, who graduated from The University of Tennessee in May 2014.
+Sarah is currently pursuing her dream to become an orthopedic doctor.
 Sarah, Kathy and her husband David are all active members of Club VIBES.

-Melissa Adams Preston, Vision Task Force Treasurer and Webmaster
+Melissa Adams Preston, Vision Task Force Treasurer and Web Administrator